Washburne Cafe Still Serving Great Coffee with a Tasty Food Menu at:

-The new cafe owners do have a Facebook page, so we suggest you go there for the most up to date information about what's happenong at the Washburne Café: www.facebook.com/WashburneCafeinSpringfield/
+The new cafe owners do have a Facebook page, so we suggest you go there for the most up to date information about what's happening at the Washburne Café: www.facebook.com/WashburneCafeinSpringfield/ or simply go to their current website:

 The Washburne Café